mpilone/hazelcastmq/hazelcastmq-stomp/README.md

 A [STOMP](http://stomp.github.com)
-server which maps all SEND and SUBSCRIBE commands to HazelcastMQ Core producers and consumers.
+server which maps all SEND and SUBSCRIBE commands to HazelcastMQ Core channels.
 This allows non-Java components (such as C, C++, Python, Ruby, etc.) to interact with the MQ capabilities of HazelcastMQ.
-HazelcastMQ STOMP may be used to integrate into existing frameworks such as [Apache Camel's](http://camel.apache.org/) while not requiring any of the JMS complexity.
+HazelcastMQ STOMP may be used to integrate into existing frameworks such as [Apache Camel's](http://camel.apache.org/) while not requiring any of the JMS complexity associated with existing brokers and STOMP endpoints.

 ## Features
 * STOMP 1.1 and 1.2 protocols